 The No-of-Broadcasts-Completed-List, if present, may contain for each cell the number of broadcasts of the (replaced or killed) CB message with the old message reference sent to this particular cell for broadcast.
 The serial number information element in the case of a WRITE-REPLACE does not refer to the message for which the number of broadcasts completed information is supplied.
 The Failure-List, if present, may contain those cells which were present in the related WRITE-REPLACE or KILL primitive and failed the requested operation.

 9.2.5 STATUS-LOAD-QUERY Request/Indication

+The STATUS-LOAD-QUERY Request/Indication primitive is specified in table 9.2.5-1.